 The morning session is specifically designed for tribal law enforcement, tribal leaders and community stakeholders who desire to increase their awareness of this issue and take a proactive stance against human trafficking and its exploitative activities on tribal lands.
 This session features three primary components and includes:

-Awareness – definitions, laws, scope of the problem, signs, symptoms
+Awareness – definitions, scope of the problem, laws, jurisdictional issues

 Victim Outreach – tribal leaders, tribal council members, tribal police departments, Indian health and social service providers